javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

     This prevents starting the selection on `elem`, but the visitor may start it at another element, then extend to `elem`.

-    That's convenient when there's another event handler on the same action that triggers the select.
-So we disable the selection to avoid conflict.

-    And `elem` contents still be copied.
+    That's convenient when there's another event handler on the same action that triggers the select (e.g. `mousedown`).
+So we disable the selection to avoid conflict, still allowing `elem` contents to be copied.

 3. We can also clear the selection post-factum after it happens with `document.getSelection().empty()`.
 That's rarely used, as this causes unwanted blinking as the selection appears-disappears.